 When his father was three years old, Kellner’s grandparents left Hungary for America, arriving on Ellis Island in 1947.
 In pursuit of the American Dream, the small family lived and worked in Queens.
 A man aspiring to enter the tie-making business offered Kellner’s grandfather seed investment to start a company.
 Paul Kellner turned the $25,000 into a successful business with millions of dollars in annual revenue selling ties exclusively to Gant.

-In the 1960s, Kellner’s grandfather sold the tie factory and purchased a large, working farm in the Hudson Valley region.
+In the 1960s, Kellner’s grandfather sold the tie factory and purchased a working farm in the Hudson Valley region.
 Part of the property included Richmond Hill, a U.S. landmark home and farm built by the Livingston family, signatories of the Declaration of Independence.
 Richmond Hill’s legacy is also one of our nation’s Founding Fathers’ commitment to liberty and prosperity.

 While at Princeton in the 1990s, Peter was introduced to Bill Drayton, the founder of Ashoka.
 Bill would inspire the rest of Peter’s career and remains one of his closest friends to this day.
 Catalyzed by Drayton’s pioneering efforts in social entrepreneurship, Kellner cofounded with Linda Rottenberg, an employee of Ashoka at the time, what he views as the Ashoka of private sector entrepreneurship: Endeavor Global, the largest global network supporting high-impact entrepreneurs around the world.
 An avid student of philosophy, Kellner was influenced by the work of Peter Drucker, Georg Wilhelm Friedrich Hegel, Friedrich Hayek, Joseph Schumpeter, and Gary Becker.

-His own family’s transformative entrepreneurial story drove Kellner to found Richmond Global in 1995.
-Intending to use the power of investment to further the American ideals of democracy, freedom, hard work, and productivity, Kellner named the firm after the Richmond Hill property, a representation of his own family’s journey that he could replicate by investing in the potential of others.
+His own family’s transformative entrepreneurial story drove Kellner to found Richmond Global in 2000.
+Intending to use the power of investment to further the American ideals of democracy, freedom, hard work, and productivity, Kellner named the firm after the Richmond Hill property, a representation of his own family’s journey that he could replicate by working with and helping to develop the potential of others.